tsouanas/unicodef-thatex/README.md

-For each input file (under `defs/`) see the correpsonding markdown file under outfiles for a list of all sequences defined by it.  [unicodefs.md] contain all of them.
+For each input file (under `defs/`) see the correpsonding markdown file under outfiles for a list of all sequences defined by it.
+The file [unicodefs.md] contains all of them.

 See [unicodef] for more info on how to install and use these.